How it Works

 How does it work?

 The central activity of every supply chain is people moving things through places.
 Sometimes things are transformed or combined to create new things.
-For example, wheat becomes flour, and a rubber sole, glue, fabric upper and laces become a shoe.
+Raw materials can be tracked throughout each stage of the manufacturing process, even after they've been nested within a larger assembly.

 Our network gathers and organizes data to create a digital representation of supply chain operations in the form of digital twins of people, places, and things.
 The interactions between those three elements are captured and stored on a permissioned distributed ledger to store immutable records that chronicle their stories.

-People can be organizations, brands, teams of people, or individuals within those teams.
-The digital twin of an organization might record its B-Corporation status or other relevant facts.
-The digital twin of an individual records their interaction with things in places.
-For example, who sprayed the grapes growing in this location in the vineyard, with what pesticide, and when.
+People can be organizations, teams of people, or individuals within those teams.
+The digital twin of an organization might record its AS-9100 certification or other relevant claims.
+The digital twin of an individual records their interaction with things in places and holds relevant certifications pertinent for regulatory compliance.
+For example, who operated the tooling of a composite component using a 5-axis CNC machine and which credentials they hold.

 Things might be raw materials, ingredients, piece parts, sub assemblies, or finished goods.
 The digital twin of a thing records all of its interactions with places and people, for example, who made it, inspected it, moved it, owned it, and consumed it (and all of their histories too), together with the physical journey it went on from the origin of its raw materials, all the way to the end consumer.
 Digital twins of things are also nested and recursive, so they include the lifecycle stories of every one of their sub-assemblies, piece parts, and ingredients, all the way back to raw materials, giving full end-to-end traceability and provenance.